hiblaphp/cancellation/README.md

 is **synchronous**.
 When you call `$cts->cancel()`, all registered `onCancel()` callbacks and all tracked promise cancellations run immediately and in order before `cancel()` returns.
-This eliminates race conditions where a promise could be resolved in the same tick that cancellation was requested.
+This eliminates race conditions where a promise could be resolved in the same tick that cancellation was requested:
 ```php
 $cts = new CancellationTokenSource();